+If you live with someone other than your partner or dependent children, your CTR entitlement may be reduced.
+This is called a non-dependant deduction.
 A deduction is made because it is assumed the nondependant will contribute towards your bills.
 This is regardless of how much, or if, they actually contribute.
-The following do not count as a non-dependant:
+These rules are for the pension-age CTR scheme.
+The following people do not count as a non-dependant:

-your partner

-- you or your partner's dependent children or foster children - anyone jointly responsible for Council Tax (e.g. joint owner or tenant) - a boarder, sub-tenant or licensee - someone staying with you who normally lives elsewhere - live-in paid carers employed by a charity or voluntary organisation.
+- your partner - you or your partner's dependent children or foster children - anyone jointly responsible for Council Tax (e.g. joint owner or tenant) - a boarder, sub-tenant or licensee - someone staying with you who normally lives elsewhere - live-in paid carers employed by a charity or voluntary organisation.